Lab 6: Object-Oriented Programming

 python ok -q prologue -u --local

-For example, in the following line, johns_car
+For example, in the following line, johns_car is the instance that Python

-to access its color
+binds to self to access its color attribute.

 >>> johns_car.color